 Rustic Spring Decorating Trend 4: House Plants

-Climbing plants have become incredibly popular on Pinterest according to Elle Magazines Top Design Trends for 2017.
+Climbing plants have become incredibly popular on Pinterest according to Elle Magazines Top Design Trends.

 It’s easy to create an indoor garden by using pots of varying sizes and shapes.
 Add interest to a tabletop by grouping mix-and-match pots filled with plants of different sizes.
 You can also add personality to the house by adding hanging planters and plant stands.